ugurtegin/Nonlinear_MMF_Network/README.md

 ## How to:

-Use the shared notebooks containing the example code in Experiments folder
+Use the shared notebooks containing the example code in Code/Experiments folder

 * To obtain Figure 2 in the figure, please run the corresponding code under Code/Experiments directory with Sinc.zip file.
 * To obtain Figure 3 in the figure, please run the corresponding code under Code/Experiments directory with Abalone.zip, Face.zip, Audio Digit.zip and Audio Speaker.zip files.